kubeflow/katib/pkg/suggestion/NAS_Reinforcement_Learning/README.md

 ## Output of `GetSuggestion()`
 The output of `GetSuggestion()` consists of two parts: `architecture` and `nn_config`.

-`architecture` is a json string of the deinition of a neural architecture.
+`architecture` is a json string of the definition of a neural architecture.
 The format is as stated above.
 One example is:
 ```
 [[27], [29, 0], [22, 1, 0], [13, 0, 0, 0], [26, 1, 1, 0, 0], [30, 1, 0, 1, 0, 0], [11, 0, 1, 1, 0, 1, 1], [9, 1, 0, 0, 1, 0, 0, 0]]
 ```